An Inclusive December Classroom

 • What goals/tasks are you proud of this year?

-• What’s significant about the month of December?
+• What's significant about December?

 • What hopes do you have for the end of this semester/quarter?